darenjacobs/docker-jenkins/README.md

 * Docker
 * Docker Machine
 * Docker Compose
-* NFS Utils
+* NFS Utils (AWS)
+* CIFS Utils (AZURE)
-* AWS cli
+* AWS cli (AWS)
 * Python 2.7 or higher

-Note: because this controler lx-dkrctrld.fhlbny.net is in Availability Zone A: it's IP address is 172.18.31.7.
+AWS Note about EFS: Because this controler lx-dkrctrld.fhlbny.net is in Availability Zone A, we use IP address is 172.18.31.7.
 If it were in a different AZ, it's IP would be different.
 This is until we can use DNS for EFS internally.
 ```

 ## Misc: